sriharshachilakapati/purescript-style-guide/PureScriptStyleGuide.md

 There is, however, an exception to this rule:

 If all the matchers in the case-of statement has more than 2 lines, go with rule 2 instead and separate them with blank spaces.
 However, try to refactor so that you won't hit this exception as much as possible.
 Only use it for some inevitable places.

+## 8. Scoping Rules

+Just as with any other language, it is always a good idea to restrict the scope of functions and values.
+This prevents anyone else from using the same function at other places and hence the code will be clean.
+The following are the rules that needs to be followed in determining the scope.

+  1. If a function is used only by a single function, keep it in a where clause.
+  2. If a function is used by multiple functions, but only in a single module, keep it in the module scope, but do not export it.
+  3. If a function is used across modules, then keep it public by exporting it from the module.

+This can be (read as should be) applied to all the values as well and not only to functions.